 Strain the garlic out of the lemon juice.
 I know, this sounds like extra work, but it’s worth it (I tried both strained and non-strained versions).
 This step ensures perfectly smooth tahini sauce and prevents the garlic flavor from stealing the show after all.

-Pssst—if you’re in a hurry, just skip the garlic altogether and whisk in the lemon juice during the following step.
+Time saver: If you’re in a hurry, skip the garlic altogether and whisk in the lemon juice during the following step.

 Whisk in tahini, salt and cumin.
 You can’t make tahini sauce without tahini, and the salt and cumin enhance the other flavors.